-When I was young the internet did not exist, cable was the new thing, apart from tv channels, and chances of watching the same program again where harder.
-So every time there was a recipe on tv, i had a pen and paper in my hands.
-The program name is not on my memory, but the little piece of paper have traveled with me, stack inside my cook book for about 16 years, this was one of the last ones i wrote in Peru from a cooking program. the first time I made it, it was not good at all.
-Second time I made an improvement; but the third time which was during the years that follow 2009, after I graduated culinary school,the understanding was more complete.
-I make it more and more today days, but i finally decide to put it on the blog, I believe that I can explain it better now days Great bread, it takes on many flavors, it absorbs like a little sponge.
+When I was young the internet did not exist, cable was the new thing, apart from tv channels, and chances of watching the same program again were harder.
+So every time there was a recipe on tv, I had a pen and paper in my hands.
+The program name is not on my memory, but the little piece of paper has traveled with me, stack inside my cookbook for about 16 years, this was one of the last ones I wrote in Peru from a cooking program. the first time I made it, it was not good at all.
+The second time I made an improvement; but the third time which was during the years that follow 2009, after I graduated culinary school, the understanding was more complete.
+I make it more and more today days, but I finally decide to put it on the blog, I believe that I can explain it better nowadays Great bread, it takes on many flavors, it absorbs like a little sponge.

-For the making of this bread, a polish is required, A Polish., to enrich the flavor of the finish dough, a polish is made, polish is a mixture of flour, water and yeast that is made by simple combining the three.
-For different breads, different proportion of water and flour will be used.
+For the making of this bread, a polish is required, A Polish., to enrich the flavor of the finished dough, a polish is made, the polish is a mixture of flour, water, and yeast that is made by simply combining the three.
+For different types of bread... a different proportion of water and flour will be used.
 It will all depend on how do you want your finish product to be. the lighter your goal, the more water to flour it will have.

 Ingredients:165 gr All Purpose Flour

 1/2 tsp yeast, instant active

 25 gr rye flour or extra of All-Purpose Flour

 3.5 oz assorted Kalamata or Manzanilla olives/ or/ Roasted Tomato /or/ a combination you desire

 1 tsp Provencal Herbs